niebert/JSON3D4Aframe/README.md

 ## JSON to Schema Generator

 Used the following tool that creates a [JSON schema](http://json-schema.org/) for a provided JSON file.
 Used the given JSON file to create the JSON Schema with [JSON2schema.html](https://niebert.github.io/json-editor/plugins/json2schema.html).

+## Python Web-Server for Testing from shell
+Some Aframe 3D-objects are visisible if the aframe 3D scene was loaded from a web server (duer to cross-site scripting security feature).
+E.g. text elements with fonts will not be displayed.
+To check the Aframe 3D scene with all feature start a webserver with python from shell. the current directory is used as root directory for the web server.
+* Linux/Mac:  ___python -m SimpleHTTPServer 8000___
+* Windows (install python): ___python -m http.server 8000___
+* Check Aframe scene with: ___http://localhost:8000___

 ## Acknowledgement
 Special thanks to the following individual developers and teams of OpenSource JavaScript projects: